Electrical Panel Schedule in Projects – 23 Important Notes you need to know

 LP means Lighting panelboard, B means Basement floor, 01 is the panelboard number, and 5 or 8 is the circuit number.

-But to give proper instruction for your electrical team to proceed with the installations, you need to know the cross-section area of the wires of both circuits 5 & 8.
+But to give proper instruction for your electrical team to proceed with the installations, you need to know the cross-sectional area of the wires of both circuits 5 & 8.

 Plus, you need to know the conduit size, type, EMT, RGS, …etc.

-Moreover, for checking and confirming the electrical load of a circuit, especially in the shop drawing preparation stage, you need to know each outlet’s wattage.
+Moreover, to check and confirm the electrical load of a circuit, especially during the shop drawing preparation stage, you need to know each outlet’s wattage.

 You will find the answer to the above questions and more in the electrical panel schedule drawing.

-The same is also applied to the outlets of the small power circuit.
+The same applies to the outlets of the small power circuit.

 What other information can you get from the electrical panel schedule?